Frequently Asked Questions

 I am trying to break into the book business.
 Can you help me figure out how to do that?

 The publishing business has changed so much since I first got into it that I would not know where to begin.
-In your place, I would subscribe to a publication such as Poets & Writers (which has a link for literary agents) or Writer's Digest.
-If you are trying to figure out where to send your manuscript, then another good idea is to scour the acknowledgements pages of authors whose work you admire to see if they mention the names of their editors or agents.
+In your place, I would subscribe to a publication such as Poets & Writers (which has a link for literary agents) or Writer's Digest (which stays on top of contests).
+The Center for Fiction, The Poetry Foundation, PEN America, and Kundiman (for Asian American writers) also host helpful sites online.
+If you are trying to figure out where to send your manuscript, scour the acknowledgements pages of authors whose work you admire to see if they mention the names of their editors or agents.
 Unless you are an extreme introvert, it may also be worth your while to join a local writer's group or search the web for a workshop you would like to attend.
-If spiritual writing is your thing, I can recommend Writing for Your Life (writingforyourlife.com).
+If you decide to self-publish, be sure to hire an editor or at least a proofreader.
+I receive too many self-published books that needed both.

 Have you really left church?